danielk333/phd-course-software-development/content/handouts/tools.md

 Dreams of Autonomy - Stow has forever changed the way I manage my dotfiles
 {{< youtube y6XCebnB9gs >}}

+As a hobby project I have built [my own dotfiles manager](https://github.com/danielk333/dotfiles-installer) that essentially does the same thing but with additional options to have diverging dotfiles between systems and installation of extra things.
+Doing these type of projects allow me to try things that I usually do not get exposed to and this has helped me a lot.
+My next thing to do is add in this hobby project is a terminal UI using [urwid](https://urwid.org/) to learn how `urwid` works since it could be useful in making TUIs for interacting with some of my analysis pipelines, but I don't want to try it on something that complicated until I understand what it is and how it works and if it would be useful.

 ## vim-motions

 A good article about the power of vim-motions, regardless of which editor you use, is